$(A_\infty,2)$-categories and relative 2-operads: Categories over relative 2-operads

 We shall now define the notion of a category over a relative 2-operad.
 We note that there are other approaches to operadic higher category theory, see e.g.\ as in \cite{ba:symm,cheng:higher categories}; the approach we describe here is suited to the first author's ongoing project to construct the symplectic $(A_\infty,2)$-category, as described in \S\ref{s:intro}.
+Another relevant construction is Tamarkin's homotopy 2-category of dg-categories, as in \cite[\S5.3]{tamarkin:what_do_dg-categories}; we expect that this fits into the formalism of $R$-linear $(A_\infty,2)$-categories constructed in the current paper.

 Recall the well-known (see e.g.\ \cite[Def.~4]{may:categories}) notion of a category over an operad:

 \begin{definition} Let $O = (P_r)_{r\geq1}$ be an operad in a category $\cC$ with products, considered as a symmetric monoidal category using the Cartesian symmetric monoidal structure.
 Recall that a \emph{(nonunital) category over $O$} consists of a set of objects $\Ob$ and, for every $x,y \in \Ob$, a morphism object $\Mor(x,y) \in \cC$, together with source and target maps $s,t\colon \Mor\to \Ob$.